What is an art gallery?

 Both rental spaces and artist run initiatives aspire to appear the same as commercial galleries, so it is hard to tell them apart and the lines are not that clear.
 Some institutional and commercial galleries rent their space exhibitions.

 Studio Gallery – Galleries continually exhibiting the work of a single artist with exhibition space attached to the artist’s studio, for example, Krista Stewart gallery and studio in Brunswick.
+Art warehouses with multiple artists studios often have open studios, exhibitions and other other events.
+(See my post Warehouse vs ARI)

 Online Galleries – webpages with art for sale, these are not really galleries because there is no interaction, aside from sales, between the gallery and the artist or the gallery with the public.
 (See my post about Online Galleries.)